Radek Bukowski: Career

 In 1998, Bukowski joined the Department of Obstetrics and Gynecology at the University of Texas Medical Branch as an assistant professor, a position he held until 1999.
 Subsequently, he pursued a fellowship in the Division of Maternal Fetal Medicine within the Department of Obstetrics and Gynecology at the University of Texas Medical Branch from 1999 to 2002.
 Following this, he assumed the role of assistant professor of obstetrics and gynecology in the Division of Maternal Fetal Medicine at the University of Texas Medical Branch.
 Between 2005 and 2010, he served as an associate professor.
 This led to his appointment as a professor of obstetrics and gynecology in the same department, where he served from 2010 to 2014.
 In 2014, he moved to the Yale School of Medicine, holding the position of professor of obstetrics, gynecology, and reproductive sciences.
 From 2016 to 2023, he held the position of professor in the department of Women's Health at the University of Texas at Austin.
+He has been associate editor for computational medicine at the American Journal of Obstetrics and Gynecology since 2020.

 Between 2014 and 2016, Bukowski held the position of director of the Division of Maternal Fetal Medicine in the Department of Obstetrics, Gynecology, and Reproductive Sciences at Yale School of Medicine.

 Bukowski holds patent to a framework that utilizes a computer system and machine learning model to predict the probability of Cesarean delivery during attempted vaginal delivery based on characteristic values of a pregnancy.